-The typical student in the Master of Science in Applied Geosciences (MSAG) program is a practicing professional with an undergraduate degree in Geology, Engineering, Chemistry, Math or the equivalent.
-Many of our students are established geotechnical or environmental professionals interested in the types of career advancement that require graduate-level credentials and skills, including specialized knowledge needed in order to obtain a Professional Geologist license.
+The typical student in the online Master of Science in Applied Geosciences (MSAG) program is a practicing professional with an undergraduate degree in geology, engineering, chemistry, math, environmental science, or the equivalent.
+Many of our students are established geotechnical or environmental professionals interested in the types of career advancement that require graduate-level credentials and skills, including project management experience and the specialized knowledge needed in order to obtain a Professional Geologist license.
+Please note: Due to US government immigration regulations, international students in this program are not eligible for F-1 or J-1 visas or for Optional Practical Training (OPT) after graduation.

-Applicants should have a solid foundation in Geology and the physical sciences including physics, chemistry and math.
+Applicants should have a solid foundation in the physical sciences including geology, physics, chemistry, and math.
 Although no specific prerequisite courses are required of applicants, the most successful students in the program are those who have these courses in their background.

-Your application to the Master of Science in Applied Geosciences program will be evaluated according to the following criteria:
+Your application to the online Master of Science in Applied Geosciences program is evaluated according to the following criteria:

 - Undergraduate academic record at an accredited college or university